 Interstate 178 Pennsylvania

 A proposed route leading south from Interstate 78 & U.S. 22, Interstate 178 would have mirrored the function of I-378 at Bethlehem, linking Downtown Allentown with the Lehigh Valley Thruway.
+A new interchange with the Lehigh Valley Thruway would have joined the north end of the Allentown Spur Route, west of Airport Road and east of the Lehigh River.
+The south end of the Allentown Spur Route was planned for the area of 3rd and Hamilton Streets, east of Jordan Creek and Downtown Allentown.

 Never actually signed as I-178 in the field, initial plans for the route originated in a 1954 plan for the Allentown Spur Route.
 The limited access highway was proposed from a new interchange with U.S. 22, east of the Lehigh River to 3rd and Hamilton Streets, west of the river in Allentown.1 Plans for the route were included in an improvement plan drafted by the Lehigh Valley Planning Commission in 1968.2